Chocolat Bahia 2022 – A Festival Photoblog

 Rounding out the photos above is a display of fine ceramics from Cores da Terra.
 In addition to huge displays of ceramic replica cacau pods of many varietals, there are more traditional items through people-sized sculptures.
 Fabulous work.
 I brought some back with me in 2017; unfortunately I knew I was going to be pressed for weight allowance in my luggage so I did not bring any back this time.

-In 2017 I had the opportunity to visit the Mestiço factory in São Paulo, helmed by Rogério Kamei and Claudia Gambia, among several others.
-Those included Baianí, Luisa Abram, Mission Chocolate, and CHoKolaH.
+In 2017 I had the opportunity to visit the Mestiço workshop in São Paulo, helmed by Rogério Kamei and Claudia Gambia.
+Other workshops I visited on that trip included Baianí, Luisa Abram, Mission Chocolate, and CHoKolaH.
 This would be my first trip to a farm owned by one of these makers – Mestiço.
 (Mission Chocolate uses their beans as well.)
 The adventure began early Friday morning, headed in the direction of Itacaré.

 While at Fazenda Bonança, I learned of an approach to fermenting cacao I had never heard of.
 It has been used in coffee – “sprouting” – for some time, but experimentation had only recently begun in cacau in Brazil.
 (To be fair, there is a patent application for a variation of this approach by a big chocolate company, but that patent appears to describe a lab-scale method not suitable for production.)